-- Homelessness and Hunger
+- Poverty and Hunger

-- Health Care and Elderly
+- Health Care and Seniors

 Quinsigamond Elementary tutors aid a teacher in the classroom during the school day.
 Many teachers have volunteers guide small groups of children in math or reading activities or ask volunteers to help with teaching new lessons.